Rukibtu

-Rukibtu (𒊒𒌑𒄒𒌅 𒌉 ru-ú-kib-tu) or Rukibti (𒊒𒄒𒋾 ru-kib-ti) was a king of Ashkelon in the 8th century BC, when Philistia was a dependency of the Neo-Assyrian Empire.
+Rukibtu (𒊒𒌑𒄒𒌅 𒌉 ru-ú-kib-tu) or Rukibti (𒊒𒄒𒋾 ru-kib-ti) was a king of Ascalon in the 8th century BC, when Philistia was a dependency of the Neo-Assyrian Empire.
 After his predecessor Mitinti I instigated an unsuccessful rebellion against the emperor Tiglath-Pileser III in Ashkelon, Rukibtu deposed him and usurped the throne for himself.
 Tiglath-Pileser III's annals call him "Rukibtu, son of [...]" - the name of his father has not survived.
 Some scholars have suggested that his father was Mitinti I, however, kings of ignoble origins were often called "son of a nobody" in Assyrian and Babylonian sources, and with Rukibtu having usurped the throne, this possibility cannot be ruled out.

 Rukibtu died sometime between the reigns of Shalmaneser V and Sargon II.
 He was succeeded by Sidqa, who also instigated a failed revolt against Assyrian authority.
 Sennacherib then deposed Sidqa, and placed Rukibtu's son Šarru-lu-dari on the throne of Ashkelon.